Police watchdog to assess whether PM should face criminal probe over Arcuri

 “The IOPC will now consider if it is necessary for the matter to be investigated.”

-The issue has been referred to the IOPC, which deals with complaints against police forces in England and Wales, because at the time held the post equivalent to police and crime commissioner.
+“The presumption of innocence is not just a piety in this country and the timing does seem a little suspicious just when the kitchen sink is being thrown at him by his opponents.”

+Earlier Mr Johnson said that he would comply with an order by the London Assembly to provide details of his links with Ms Arcuri, although he insisted they were “barking up the wrong tree”.

-The move is another potential setback for the Prime Minister at the end of a tumultuous week which saw the Supreme Court rule that his controversial decision to suspend Parliament for five weeks was unlawful.
+The referral to the IOPC is however another potential setback for the Prime Minister at the end of a tumultuous week which saw the Supreme Court rule that his controversial decision to suspend Parliament for five weeks was unlawful.

 It follows a report by The Sunday Times that Ms Arcuri, an American who moved to London seven years ago, was given £126,000 in public money and was treated to privileged access to three foreign trade missions led by Mr Johnson while he was mayor.